 27. The goal for the day is to get as fare south as possible - without using a boat or swim.
 The first hurtle is to get out of Paramaribo, which is real crowded this Saturday morning.
 It is mainly pedestrians around the market and on the streets, selling their home grown vegetables and fruit.
 After 30 kilometres, I get pass the last houses.
-It is not really a large town by far, but the houses are like two pearl strings way out.
+It is not really a large town by far, but the houses are like two long pearl strings, way out.

 Then here are a few green fields with cows and a bit of farming, before the forest starts.
-At first, I am aiming for Johan Adolf airport, as the area should have quite some animals on the savannah-like plain.
+At first, I am aiming for Johan Adolf Airport, as the area should have quite some animals on the savannah-like plain.
 I walk the fields, and find quite some interesting plants.
 The animals, on the other hand, seems to be asleep still.
 The reason for the plain seems to be the bright white sand, unable to sustain large trees.

 I get back to the south-borne road, and the forest closes

 in.
-The only places I get to penetrate it is where the lumber companies have
+The only places I get to penetrate it, is where the lumber companies have

-made a road of a local peasant have made a trail to his hut.
+made a road of a local peasant have made a short trail to his hut.
 The rivers and

 ponds offers a great view to the trees and plants, but it is almost